cvelens/k8-manifests/README.md

-# Static Site Deployment using Kubernetes
+# Static Site Deployment using Kubernetes for CR

 This repository contains Kubernetes manifests for deploying a static website using Caddy web server.